lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 Taves has noted, Parham and Seymour disagreed over which tongues counted as true signs of Holy Spirit baptism.
-Taves noted, "Parham believed that the authentic 'bible evidence' was always in a human language unknown to the speaker."xxxiv In contrast, Seymour "viewed a much wider range of experiences as authentic."xxxv The struggle to define these symbolic differences and efforts to control the circulation of these signs (and the bodies that manifested them) led to shifting allegiances and conflicts within early pentecostalism.
+Taves noted, "Parham believed that the authentic 'bible evidence' was always in a human language unknown to the speaker." [^34] In contrast, Seymour "viewed a much wider range of experiences as authentic." [^35] The struggle to define these symbolic differences and efforts to control the circulation of these signs (and the bodies that manifested them) led to shifting allegiances and conflicts within early pentecostalism.